 Short-term rehabilitation complements our longstanding service to seniors of all faith backgrounds.
 Regardless of which full-service community you choose, a plethora of resources under one roof improves outcomes.
-The combination of environment, tools and personnel can successfully treat a broad range of prevalent geriatric conditions.
+The combination of environment, tools, and personnel can successfully treat a broad range of prevalent geriatric conditions.

-United Methodist Communities and its three partners, Alliance, ACP and COMS, have designed healthcare niches to create positive outcomes.
+United Methodist Communities and its three partners, Alliance, ACP, and COMS, have designed healthcare niches to create positive outcomes.
 Additionally, United Methodist Communities’ broad spectrum of personal and health care accommodations, makes for a seamless transition should needs change.

-…a person-centered environment promotes healing
+…a person-directed environment promotes healing

 …in maximizing an individual’s independence

 …everyone has the right to live abundantly, regardless of age